ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 In D&D there as previously mentioned there are specific dice that players roll depending on the situation the dice featured in D&D are the following:
 [D2, D4, D6, D8, D9, D10, D12, D20, and D100.]
 The roll function allows the app user to select which D&D dice they need and how many they need to roll.
+The user also has the option to view a cheat sheet before they roll if they struggle to remember what rolls are needed for certain actions.

+## Disadvantage and Advantage Rolls:

+In D&D there are often scenarios where a player will be required to roll with disadvantage (lowest roll of two d20) or advantage (highest roll of two d20).
+This function allows users to roll with advantage or disadvantage, perform rerolls and view there lowest or highest score in the terminal.